Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in US

 |---|---|

-With 3,485,945,000 gallons of fuel oil delivered to U.S. families last winter, the U.S. community looks to its 2303 oil companies when temperatures dip.
+With 3,485,945,000 gallons of heating oil delivered to U.S. homeowners during this past winter, the U.S. community relies on its 2298 oil companies to keep their oil tanks full.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of U.S., two of the closest terminals are Husky in Duluth, MN and Husky in Esko, MN.
 Then, the truck delivers the fuel oil to residences and companies throughout U.S. and the surrounding vicinity.

 Heating Oil Prices FAQs